 Tertiary Pedestrian Fencing – that runs behind the Secondary Fencing, intended to prevent attempts to cross the border on foot.

 Vehicle Fencing – that prohibits motorized vehicles from crossing.

 - 14 miles of Tertiary Pedestrian Fencing.

 These numbers are virtually the same as the numbers available in 2012, indicating no measurable progress.
 But, given the growth in worldwide migration and the emergence of new threats along the southern border, it is essential that the fence be completed and supplemented by other security structures – including walls where appropriate.

-To date, sixty-five other countries have built security fences and other barriers to protect themselves from large scale migration and the infiltration of terrorists.3 Fences do not guarantee security, but they are an integral tool for securing borders and send the message that would-be migrants are expected to enter the country through the proper channels.
+By 2015, sixty-five other countries have built security fences and other barriers to protect themselves from large scale migration and the infiltration of terrorists.3 As of May 2018, there were at least seventy-seven border walls or fences around the world.
+Fences do not guarantee security, but they are an integral tool for securing borders and send the message that would-be migrants are expected to enter the country through the proper channels.

 Building a New and Improved Border Fence